Economy car: 1960s

 In the 1960s the semi-monocoque/platform chassis 750 cc Renault 4 (arguably the first small five-door hatchback, but viewed as a small estate car or station wagon at the time) was launched in France.
 It had a very soft but well controlled ride like the Citroën 2CV.
 In layout, it was essentially an economy car version of the 1930s designed Citroën Traction Avant, in particular the 'Commerciale' derivative, but with fully independent rear suspension (the Commerciale used a flexible beam axle, similar to 1970s VW twist-beam rear suspension).
 The Commerciale had been smaller than an estate car with a horizontally split two-piece rear door before the second world war.
 When it was relaunched in 1954 it featured a one-piece top-hinged tailgate.
 Citroën responded with the 2CV-based 1960 602 cc Citroën Ami and hatchback 1967 Citroën Dyane.
 Also in France, in 1966 Renault launched the midrange Renault 16 - although it was not an economy car, it is widely recognised as the first non-commercial mass-market hatchback car.
 The hatchback was a leap forward in practicality.
 It was adopted as a standard feature on most European cars, with saloons declining in popularity apart from at the top of the market over the next twenty years.
-Small economy cars that were more limited in load carrying ability than larger cars benefited most people.
+The hatchback improved the versatility of economy cars that were more limited in load carrying ability than larger cars.

 In the 1960s the Japanese MITI "national car" class of vehicles, saw the launch of the Isuzu Bellett, Daihatsu Compagno and Mazda Familia in 1963, the Mitsubishi Colt in 1965, and the Nissan Sunny, Subaru 1000, and Toyota Corolla in 1966.
 Honda introduced their first four-door sedan in 1969, called the Honda 1300.
 In North America, these cars were classified as subcompact cars.
 The 1960s Toyota Corolla, Datsun Sunny refined the conventional small rear-wheel-drive economy cars were widely exported from Japan as postwar international competition and trade increased.
 Japan also instituted the "Shaken" road-worthiness testing regime, that required progressively more expensive maintenance, involving the replacement of entire vehicle systems, that was unnecessary for safety, year on year, to devalue older cars and promote new cars on their home market that were available for low prices.
 There are very few cars in Japan more than five years old.

 In 1962 Fiat introduced the third generation FR layout Fiat 1100, called the 1100D.
 It was restyled into the 1100R from 1966.
 The Fiat 1100D was made in India from 1964 onwards.
 In 1973 (for that model year alone) it was named the Premier President.
 From 1974 onwards until it was finally discontinued in 2000, it was known as the Premier Padmini.